HowTo: Raspberry Pi – Mount drive in Linux

 Now that you have created a mount point, you can mount the connected drive.

-For this you need the information from the previous steps.
+To do this, you need the information from the previous steps.

-• partition name: sda1
+• Partition name: sda1

 • Mount Point: /tmp/MountPoint